vdavid/number-learning-app/docs/adding-a-language.md

             - French has special cases for 70-79 (soixante-dix to soixante-dix-neuf), and for 80-99 (quatre-vingts system)
             - In German, units come before the tens: 54 = "vierundfünfzig" (four-and-fifty)
+        - Don't write prefixes like `1 —`.
+The game already displays numbers, incl. non-latin script where applicable.
+        - Don't rely on the sequence.
+Don't write "Almost at twenty!" for 19.
+The numbers are randomized per stage, and 20 might come earlier than 19.
+        - To know what numbers you can add help texts for, you'll need to know which random numbers actually end up, generate the curriculum first without the helpText to see which numbers actually get in the generation.
+Use the command
+          `jq -r '[.stages[].numbers[].value] | join(", ")' src/features/languages/sino-korean/curriculum.json` to list
+          the numbers.
+Don't generate
+        - Make them timeless.
+These are flashcards in an SRS system.
+Even when the student is studying 3-digit numbers, single digits will sometimes come up.
+Consider this when writing the help texts.
         - See `scripts/curriculum-gen/sino-korean/generate.ts` for reference.

     - Randomization
         - The stages should be in order.
         - In the stages with sparse random selection, the generated numbers should be randomized, but in a deterministic fashion (seeded random gen) so that the curriculum always contains the same numbers even if regenerated.
-        - The numbers within each stage should be randomized (so, first stage is not 1, 2, 3, ... but 8, 3, 5, etc.
+        - The numbers within each stage should be randomized (so, first stage is not 1, 2, 3, ... but 8, 3, 5, etc. so
-          so it's a bit more interesting.
+          it's a bit more interesting.
 But make this deterministic too.

 2. Generate the curriculum JSON: `npx tsx scripts/curriculum-gen/{your-language}/generate.ts`.